Dar es Salaam-based Dubai subsidiary commits to developing petroleum services and infrastructure to combat price fluctuations in the region

 “We are planning to invest heavily in Tanzania and the East African countries between now and next year as we prepare to tap the booming local and regional markets,” he told Tanzania’s Guardian.

 “We have taken note of the steadily increasing trend of economic development of Tanzania and East African region and recognise the need for modern storage facilities in the region,” he continued, adding that such services will be offered to wholesalers at affordable rates.
+Related article Dubai’s support for African business is good for all

 Countries which will benefit from the storage facilities investments by the firm include Tanzania, Uganda, Rwanda, Burundi, DRC, Zambia and Malawi.